digiltd/oh-rtd-test/Mqttitude-Binding.md

     Switch  PresenceBen_PhoneMqttHome   "Ben @ Home"   { mqttitude="mosquitto:/mqttitude/ben:home" }
     Switch  PresenceBen_PhoneMqttWork   "Ben @ Work"   { mqttitude="mosquitto:/mqttitude/ben:work" }

 Here you can setup as many 'regions' as you like in your Mqttitude app and track each region in openHAB by creating a different item for each one, with the region name as the optional third parameter in the item binding.
-All messages are published to the one MQTT topic.

 This is a far more powerful mode and gives greater flexibily.
 It also stops the issue of location publishes happening just before you get close enough to 'home' and thus being considered outside the geofence, and then no further updates being sent because you don't move far enough to trigger one.